 With far lower operating overheads, a currency broker can undercut the banks and pass on the savings to customers.

 When you exchange currency, there are two costs you need to be aware of:

 - Transfer fees; and

 Every time to make an international money transfer, a lot of banks charge you a flat fee.

-The fee varies from bank to bank but is in the region of £10 to £25 per transfer.
+Transfer fees are typically in the region of £10 to £25 per transfer.